Understanding Medical Indemnity Insurance In Australia

 Medical indemnity insurers provide specialised professional indemnity insurance for doctors in Australia.
-They may also provide additional support services, such as a 24/7 direct line to highly experienced medical lawyers for doctors needing advice regarding their legal obligations and potential liabilities in any given situation.
+They may also provide additional support services, such as 24/7 medico legal advice to highly experienced medical lawyers for doctors needing advice regarding their legal obligations and potential liabilities in any given situation.

 All medical indemnity insurers in Australia must meet the minimum product standards prescribed in the Commonwealth Medical Indemnity (Prudential Supervision and Product Standards) Act 2003.
 There are five national medical indemnity insurers for doctors, all listed on the Department of Health website: